 - Bring a large pot of water to boil over high heat.
 Add tomatoes, and boil 1 minute.
 Drain and put tomatoes in a large bowl of ice cold water.
 Once cool, peel tomatoes.
-Then cut core out and chop them into small pieces.
-Add tomatoes to medium size saucepan along with sugar, apple cider vinegar, orange zest, orange juice, grated ginger, salt, ground coriander and 5 whole cloves.
+Then cut the core out and chop them into small pieces.
+Add tomatoes to a medium-size saucepan along with sugar, apple cider vinegar, orange zest, orange juice, grated ginger, salt, ground coriander and 5 whole cloves.

-- Bring to a boil over medium heat and then reduce heat to low and simmer for 45 minutes or until thickened
+- Bring to a boil over medium heat and then reduce heat to low.
+Simmer for 45 minutes or until thickened

-- Remove from heat and remove cloves.
+- Remove the pan from the heat and remove cloves.
 Using a potato masher, mash the tomatoes to a jam like consistency.
 Cool 25 minutes and refrigerate in an airtight container for up to 1 month.

 - Makes 2 cups.

 - Beat softened butter and powdered sugar at medium speed with your mixer fitted with a paddle blade for 2-3 minutes or until light an fluffy.
 Add egg yolk and vanilla and beat until well mixed. (reserve egg white for later)